 Dining and Amenities

 Bottom line, although I felt like the private pool was too small after coming from Nobu, the overall scenery and food at Solaz won my heart.
 Because the private pool was smaller, I spent a lot more time at the hotel infinity pool, especially because the views could not be beat.
-Area-wise, I also preferred the location of Solaz as it was perfectly situated in between downtown San Jose del Cabo and Marina Cabo San Lucas, making it the best place to stay in Cabo.
+Area-wise, I also preferred the location of Solaz as it was perfectly situated in between downtown San Jose del Cabo and Marina Cabo San Lucas, making it easily accesible to both.
 I should also probably note that while Solaz is by no means a party hotel, During my stay the guests at the pool seemed to imbibe a little harder on tequila than the ones at Nobu. 😉 Take that as you will!

-Aside from the smaller, shaded plunge pools, the rooms at The Cape seem otherwise exquisite from what I could gather online.
-The standard rooms come with private balconies, ocean views, rain showers, and a tequila welcome amenity.
-Suites have an additional free-standing copper leafed tub, floor-to-ceiling windows, and a craft cocktail bar for a truly unique vacation experience.
+Like Solaz and Nobu, The Cape, too, offers rooms with private plunge pools.
+Contrarily, these pools can be found on the balcony, so they are a bit smaller than the others and don’t always get as much sun.
+Aside from the smaller, shaded plunge pools, the rooms at The Cape are excellent.
+Out of all three hotels, the ocean-views from the rooms at The Cape are by far the best.
+The ocean was close enough to go to sleep and be woken up by the sound of waves — which I loved!
+The standard rooms come with private balconies with a porch swing, rain showers, free-standing copper leafed tubs, and a tequila welcome amenity.
+The suites include floor-to-ceiling windows and a craft cocktail bar for a truly unique vacation experience.
 For an extra dose of luxury, they also offer private villas set off from the hotel for an ultra-exclusive and pampered stay.
 This is something other luxury hotels don’t offer.

 Best Luxury Hotels in Cabo San Lucas – The Verdict

-If you live for a great view, are looking for a livelier vibe, or want great food, Solaz is the best option.
-All 3 of these offerings make it a great destination for couples, friends, or even possibly families.
+If you like to spend more time outside of your hotel room, are looking for a livelier vibe, or want great food, Solaz is the best option.
+All of these offerings make it a great destination for couples, friends, or even possibly families.
 It also seems like an appealing option for a girls trip or bachelorette party in Cabo San Lucas.
+Out of the 3 hotels, Solaz is best for friends.

-If you don’t care for a private pool but are looking for an ultra-chic and luxurious Cabo experience in an intimate and unique boutique hotel (or private villa!)
+If you don’t care about a private pool but are looking for an ultra-chic and luxurious Cabo experience in an intimate and unique boutique hotel (or private villa!)
 WITH plenty of accessible beach time, The Cape is for you.
-The romantic, adults-only atmosphere makes it perfect for honeymooners and couples.
+The stylish and romantic atmosphere makes it perfect for honeymooners and couples.
+Out of the 3 hotels, The Cape is the best for a couple’s getaway.

-As for me personally, the large private pool at Nobu was a huge selling point, and I enjoyed the design of the hotel, and the mixology more at this hotel as well.
-That said, I preferred the view/beach, infinity pool, and food at Solaz more, making it a close call but Solaz as the overall winner for me.
-The last point I’d like to add about Solaz is that it is a Marriott-Bonvoy property, and as a Platinum Member there are many loyalty perks and benefits that make staying at their properties an obvious choice.
-However, with no real complaints, I would gladly return to both hotels and do hope to experience them again.
+As for me personally, the large private pool at Nobu was a huge selling point, and I enjoyed the design of the hotel, and the mixology most at this hotel as well.
+That said, I preferred the view, infinity pool, and food at Solaz most, At The Cape, I loved the room and proximity to the beach.
+Ranking them is extremely difficult, as I love them all for different reasons, and each meets a different need.
+I would gladly return to any of these hotels and do hope to experience them all again.

 What is the difference between Cabo San Lucas vs San Jose del Cabo?